Article citation information:

 chains are used in flight-bar conveyors.
 That means that the ratio of the chain

-of the conveyor chains have been standardized.
-The Polish Mining Standard
+dimensions of the conveyor chains have been standardized.
+The Polish Mining

-characterizing link chains used in scraper conveyors.
-The links of chains are
+document characterizing link chains used in scraper conveyors.
+The links of

-of dimensions determined by the aforementioned standard.
-They are shown in Fig.
+chains are of dimensions determined by the aforementioned standard.
+They are

-of the link by specifying the size d x p in mm (d - diameter of the link rod; p
+by specifying the size d x p in mm (d - diameter of the link rod; p - pitch of

-- pitch of the link).
-On this basis, a series of types of link chains for
+the link).
+On this basis, a series of types of link chains for various loads was

 In addition to